 First baby-related all-nighter

-Whether it’s Baby’s cries, your ongoing worry about her slight fever that stays just under the cut-off point for when your doctor says to bring her in for medical attention, or just an inability to drop off again after Baby wakes you up the first time, the first day you face on next-to-no-sleep, courtesy of your infant child, is a rough one.
+Whether it’s Baby’s cries, your ongoing worry about their slight fever that stays just under the cut-off point for when your doctor says to bring them in for medical attention, or just an inability to drop off again after Baby wakes you up the first time, the first day you face on next-to-no-sleep, courtesy of your infant child, is a rough one.
 Somehow it feels like a much bigger deal than staying up all night ever did when you were a teenager, though part of that may just be that you never have the chance to sleep all day to make up for it.
-Baby still wakes up bright and early, ready to face the day with all of her usual enthusiasm, and there’s nothing for you to do but stumble along with her, and hope the night before won’t be the first of many.
+Baby still wakes up bright and early, ready to face the day with all of their usual enthusiasm, and there’s nothing for you to do but stumble along with them, and hope the night before won’t be the first of many.

 First on-the-go diaper change

 No matter how carefully you plan things out, a time was always going to come when Baby’s in serious need of a diaper change, and there isn’t a changing table, or even much of a flat surface to be found.
 It’s just you, Baby, and your trusty diaper bag, alone in the wilds of your local park, the parking lot outside the post office, or the back seat of the car.
 Just like they did on the Oregon trail, right?
 It may not have been easy, or quick, or totally comfortable for you or Baby.
 The sweatshirt you sacrificed to turn the hood of your car into a temporary changing surface might never be the same, but the important thing is that you got through it, and that you’ve come out the other side even stronger and more adaptable than you have ever been before.